AdritaGhosh/Predicting-Cardiovascular-Disease/README.md

-# Predicting-Cardiovascular-Disease
+# Predicting Cardiovascular Disease
-This repository contains the project and source code for predicting cardiovascular disease (CVD) using advanced AI techniques.
-The project explores the application of various machine learning models and AI algorithms to improve the accuracy of heart disease diagnosis.
+Cardiovascular disease (CVD) is a leading cause of death globally.
+This project leverages AI and machine learning to predict heart disease early, using patient data including medical history, lifestyle factors, and genetic information.
+Early diagnosis is crucial for effective prevention and management.

+## Project Proposal